British Rail Class 125: Operational history

-The class 125 entered service in 1958, replacing steam trains on the lines they served.

 The Class 125 operated semi-fast suburban services on the Lea valley lines until their electrification in 1969, after which they were replaced by EMUs.
 They also operated commuter services on the West Anglia Main Line.
 These services were operated alongside locomotive hauled trainsets until the line was also electrified in 1969, after which class 302 and 308 electric multiple units took over the newly electrified routes.
 The trains were then transferred onto the East Coast Main Line commuter services out of King's Cross, where they worked for the rest of their operational lifetimes.

 Departmental use

 Two trailers (59458 + 59466) were taken into departmental (non-revenue earning) service in November 1982 and March 1984 as 975993 + 975964.
 They were used at the Railway Technical Centre in Derby and used as fire test vehicles.
 They were both withdrawn and scrapped in February 1986 and August 1988.

 Withdrawal and Scrapping

 The Class 125s were withdrawn from ECML commuter routes in 1977, following the electrification of the ECML.
 They were then scrapped after a brief time in storage.
 No class 125 units survive to this day, as they were withdrawn before the interest in preserving multiple units began.